 How can I access my ownership documents?

-Sign in through richardparry.studio (from the navbar, right hand side) or scan the QR code on your invoice.
+Sign in through richardparry.studio (from my website navbar, right hand side) or scan the QR code on your invoice.

 Do you have a returns policy?

 Yes.
 Please ensure the artwork is returned to me within 14 days of leaving my studio (at your risk and cost), in the original condition, securely packaged and including my original delivery documents.
 Since my first sale in 2006, there have been no returns.

 In which galleries have paintings from the OBEY series been exhibited?

 The New Dome in 2008, MOT International in 2009, 3236RLS/Gallery Le Bourgeois in 2018.

 When did you start painting paintings about JAZZ?

 I've been painting them since 2009.
 There were over 200 at the last count.
 The exact number remains ongoing.

 I don't know.
 All artwork is provided "as is".